cazala/synaptic/docs/testing.md

   epoch, while 8,100 evenly distributed preview samples return through one inference submission and readback.
 The network preview is smoothly resolved into the native 400×400 output canvas every epoch.
+- Growing Neural CA unrolls an exact 16-channel local rule through a 48-generation WebGPU tape, backpropagates the image loss without f32 atomics, applies per-tensor gradient normalization and Adam, and trains growth, persistence, and damage repair from a bounded sample pool.
+Every fourth update streams its four tensors into Automata's live `GrowingNeural` simulation.
+The adjacent smoke page verifies numerical loss descent and that Automata accepts the exported artifact.

 Browser console errors or non-pass smoke results fail the hardware check.